 This article offers a detailed, comprehensive look at how to use Acupressure.
-Topics to be covered include basic Acupressure methods, Acupressure techniques, how much pressure to use, Acupressure Meridians, and how to use deep breathing to enhance Acupressure.
+The topics covered include basic Acupressure methods, Acupressure techniques, how much pressure to use, Acupressure Meridians, and how to use deep breathing to enhance Acupressure.

-For an extensive Acupressure introduction, see the Acupressure Points page.
+For a complete Acupressure introduction, see the Acupressure Points page.
 As a beginning Acupressure student, it will give you a good overview of what you need to know to start using Acupressure as a healing art.

 Basic Acupressure Methods & Acupressure Techniques